 Until further notice, vendors' access to all of our hospitals, clinics and extended campuses, including non-patient care and administrative sites, is restricted.
 Maintenance and support services requiring a presence on campus in support of direct patient care are permitted; however, in these cases, coordination with the relevant department leader prior to entering any Froedtert Health location is required.

 Supplier Compliance Standards and Expectations

 As a valued vendor, supplier, partner or contractor with Froedtert Health, it is important that you have an understanding of our standards and expectations as we conduct business together.
 In addition to the information provided here, you should also communicate with the Froedtert business leader that you are working with to identify any other relevant standards or policies that may be applicable in your unique area of responsibility.

 It is important that each member of your team that is working with, at and/or on behalf of Froedtert is committed to upholding our strong reputation, as well as committing to conduct business in an ethical and compliant manner.

 We are committed to upholding the high ethical standards by which we do business.
-Our Code of Business Conduct is a resource that provides guidance to conduct business in an ethical and legal manner.
-We expect our vendors, contractors and agents to read this guide and practice under these general principles.
-If you or your company have questions that this guide cannot answer or if you have a concern you want to raise, please call the Froedtert Health Corporate Compliance Department at 414-259-0220.
+We expect our vendors, contractors and agents to read the information below and practice under these general principles.
+If you or your company have questions that this guide cannot answer or if you have a concern you want to raise, please call the Froedtert Health Corporate Compliance Department at 833-942-0798.